 What is the Purpose of Thought Leadership?

 The e-commerce marketplace is crowded.
-No matter your brand, you are swimming in a sea filled with competitors.
+No matter your brand, you swim in a sea filled with competitors.
 Establishing yourself as a thought leader in your industry can help you surpass the competition.
 You set yourself apart from the competition by providing unique insights and perspectives on topics of interest to your consumer base.
 Ultimately, more consumers will begin to follow you to hear or read your latest thoughts.
 Then, when they’re ready to make a purchase, they’ll remember your business.

 Consumer trust in brands has fallen.
-Surveys reveal that consumers don’t trust the content brands publish, especially ads.
-They want to know who is the person or people behind the brand name.
+Surveys reveal consumers don’t trust the content brands publish, especially ads.
+They want to know the person or people behind the brand name.
 When you consistently publish valuable and unique content that is helpful to your audience, you’ll become an authentic brand in their eyes.
 Customers know they can rely on your business for advice and real-time solutions to their problems or concerns.

 “A thought leader recognizes trends before they happen and applies insight to achieve actual business results.”
 (Numaan Akram, founder, and CEO of Rally)